Summary

 If you are not eligible for PAV, there are a lot of alternatives available for personal alert systems, refer to Alternatives to PAV.

-Falls and mobility clinics
+Falls and balance clinics

 These clinics provide detailed assessments of your balance and mobility.
 Assessments are carried out by a multidisciplinary team, which may include a physiotherapist, occupational therapist, rehabilitation physician or geriatrician.
 The aim of the assessment is to: